timelystream/timelystream.com/docs/develop/testing.md

 title: Testing
 ---

-Testing is vital to make sure that DuckDB works properly and keeps working properly.
+Testing is vital to make sure that Blazar works properly and keeps working properly.
 For that reason, we put a large emphasis on thorough and frequent testing.
-We run a batch of small tests on every commit using [GitHub Actions](https://github.com/duckdb/duckdb/actions), and run a more exhaustive batch of tests on pull requests and commits in the master branch.
+We run a batch of small tests on every commit using [GitHub Actions](https://github.com/timelystream/blazar/actions), and run a more exhaustive batch of tests on pull requests and commits in the master branch.

 It is crucial that any new features that get added have correct tests that not only test the "happy path", but also test edge cases and incorrect usage of the feature.
-In this section, we describe how DuckDB tests are structured and how to make new tests for DuckDB.
+In this section, we describe how Blazar tests are structured and how to make new tests for Blazar.

 The tests can be run by running the `unittest` program located in the `test` folder.
 For the default compilations this is located in either `build/release/test/unittest` (release) or `build/debug/test/unittest` (debug).

-### SQLLogicTests
+## SQLLogicTests
-When testing DuckDB, we aim to route all the tests through SQL.
+When testing Blazar, we aim to route all the tests through SQL.
 We try to avoid testing components individually because that makes those components more difficult to change later on.
 As such, almost all of our tests can (and should) be expressed in pure SQL.
 There are certain exceptions to this, which we will discuss in the section "Catch Tests".
 However, in most cases you should write your tests in plain SQL.

 For testing plain SQL we use an extended version of the SQL logic test suite, adopted from [SQLite](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki).
 Every test is a single self-contained file located in the `test/sql` directory.
 The test describes a series of SQL statements, together with either the expected result, a `statement ok` indicator, or a `statement error` indicator.
 An example of a  test file is shown below: